crocorio/badegg/README.md

 This app/website is currently in the process of being created, and several functions are planned to be implemented.
 These consist of:

-A function that allows the admin user full control of the website (mainly for managing merchandise) A function that allows multiple images to be uploaded (so that front and back images of the merchandise can be promoted)
+A function that allows the admin user full control of the website (mainly for managing merchandise).
+A function that allows multiple images to be uploaded (so that front and back images of the merchandise can be promoted).
+Due to the behavior of the render database, images that are uploaded in the production environment will be displayed as blank after a short period.
+By implementing S3, images which are uploaded to the website will remain visible.

 Because I would like the foundation of the website to be created first, these functions are not prioritized at the moment.